Solid locally analytic representations: Geometric interpretation of locally analytic representations

-where in the first and third equalities we used the adjunction of Corollary \ref{CoroRightAdjointLocAnGroup} since $j_!
-V$ is locally analytic.
-The second equality follows from \textit{Step 2}, the fourth equality follows from Lemma \ref{LemmaAdjunction}, and the last equality follows from \textit{Step 1}.
+where the first arrow arises from the fact that $j_!
+V$ is locally analytic and the right adjoint property of locally anlaytic vectors (see Corollary \ref{CoroRightAdjointLocAnGroup}), the second equivalence follows from Step 3, the third equivalence also follows from Corollary \ref{CoroRightAdjointLocAnGroup}, the fourth equivalence from the adjunction between $j^*$ and $j_*$, and the last equivalence from \eqref{eqKeyCOmputationMainLocAnqcTheo}.
+This finishes the proof of the theorem. \end{proof}

-\textit{Step 4}.
-Finally, the last thing to check is that the essential image of $j_!$ are the locally analytic functions.
-But this follows immediately from \textit{Step 2} since $W^{Rla} = j_!j^* W$ for any $W\in \Mod_{\n{K}_{\sol}}(\n{D}^{la}(G,K))$.
-This concludes the proof of the theorem. \end{proof}